TALK TO SALES

 • Creating a modern marketing plan to reach a broader and more diverse audience.

-While this all may seem overwhelming at first, leveraging these tools will contribute to your business's overall growth and longevity and create a stronger relationship between you, your prospects, and your clients.
+While this may seem overwhelming initially, leveraging these tools will contribute to your business's overall growth and longevity and create a stronger relationship between you, your prospects, and your clients.

 How an HRA can add to your book of business

-HRAs are an excellent way for your clients to offset their employees’ healthcare costs.
-They’re an employer-owned and funded arrangement that offers your clients’ employees an allowance of tax-free money to spend on qualified medical expenses.
+HRAs are an excellent way for potential buyers to offset their employees’ healthcare costs.
+They’re an employer-owned and funded arrangement that allows your clients to reimburse their employees tax-free for qualified medical expenses.
+Depending on the type of HRA your clients offer, this can include individual health insurance premiums.

-Because your clients choose the allowance amount, the flexible control and design of HRAs gives them an edge over traditional group health plans.
+Because your clients choose the allowance amount, the flexible control and design of HRAs give them an edge over traditional group health plans.
+Instead of facing large rate hikes during benefit renewal, your clients can design their HRA each year to fit their budget.

-HRAs are an effective way to enhance your client’s benefit package.
-With them, your clients can tailor their health benefit to fit their company’s goals while still offering their employees the best healthcare benefit possible.
+HRAs are an effective way to enhance your client’s benefit package and improve your customer retention rate.
+With them, your clients can tailor their health benefits to fit their company’s goals while still offering their employees the best healthcare possible.

 As a business owner, HRAs offer your clients significant advantages, such as: